Died: April 16, 1989

 Is Best Known For:

 Perhaps the most dominant leader in JUSE, Kaoru Ishikawa also served as president of the Japanese Society for Quality Control and the Musashi Institute of Technology and co-founded and served as president of the International Academy for Quality.
-Upon retirement, he was named professor emeritus of the University of Tokyo, Honorary Member of ASQ and honorary member of the International Academy for Quality.
+Upon retirement, he was named professor emeritus of the University of Tokyo, Honorary Member of ASQ and the honorary member of the International Academy for Quality.

 He wrote 647 articles and 31 books, including two that were translated into English: